📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 With Atlassian's solution, Confluence admins can allow users to create their own statuses, but those are not available for anyone else.
 This way those can't contribute to an efficient page status management practice for Confluence.

-Page status management is a key consideration in the Better Content Archiving for Confluence Cloud app.
-You can choose from 19 page statuses that you can use instantly after installing the app.
+Page status management is a key consideration in the Better Content Archiving and Analytics for Confluence Cloud app.
+You can choose from 19 pre-set page statuses that are ready to use immediately after installing the app.

-Better Content Archiving for Confluence comes with 19 default statuses, and you can create more!
+Better Content Archiving and Analytics for Confluence comes with 19 default statuses, and you can create more!

-You can add new statuses, so you can fit page statuses to the ones in your document review workflow.
+You can customize the existing ones or add new page statuses to align with your document review workflow.

 1. a name,